csgillespie/efficientR/main.md

 The `Rprof()` function is a built-in tool for profiling the execution of R expressions.
 At regular time intervals, the profiler stops the R interpreter, records the current function call stack, and saves the information to a file.
 The results from `Rprof()` are stochastic.
-Each time we run a function R, the conditions have changed.
+Each time we run a function in R, the conditions have changed.
 Hence, each time you profile your code, the result will be slightly different.

 Unfortunately `Rprof()` is not user friendly.
 For this reason we recommend using the **profvis** package for profiling your R code.